Kanna727/On-Line-Handwriting-Recognition/README.md

 # On-Line Handwriting Recognition
 Recognizing what user writes on screen using SVM and scikit-learn

-A minor project being done by a team from NIT Patna.
+> A minor project being done by a team from NIT Patna.

-This Project's aims towords online character recognition, using machine learning, for the most widely used Indic script-Devanagari.
+This Project aims towords online character recognition, using machine learning, for the most widely used Indic script-Devanagari.
 It focuses on GUI development for input, its pre-processing and feature extraction.
 The input characters are fed by the users, using finger or stylus, in an application of hand-held smart devices like mobile phones and tablets, which operate on Android as the interface.
 The recognition